hackforla/food-oasis-la/README.md

 If you want to see a preview of your changes while you work, you can [run a Jekyll server](https://jekyllrb.com) on your local machine.
 [Installing Ruby and Jekyll](https://jekyllrb.com/docs/installation/) is a good place to start.

-After you have Jekyll installed, you can clone this project with Git…
+After you have Jekyll installed, you can clone this project with [Git](https://git-scm.com) or [GitHub Desktop](https://desktop.github.com)…

 ```git clone https://github.com/foodoasisla/site.git```